Jo-JPEG/manifestation-magic/README.md

   - Features Covered: [Briefly list features covered by automated tests.]
   - Adjustments Made: [Describe any manual corrections to AI-generated test cases, particularly for accessibility.]

-Use this part of the README to link to your TESTING.md file - you can view the example TESTING.md file [here](milestone1-testing.md)

 ## Credits

-👩🏻‍💻 View an example of a completed Credits section [here](https://github.com/kera-cudmore/BookWorm#Credits)

-The Credits section is where you can credit all the people and sources you used throughout your project.

 ### Code Used